DAVID VAN DRUNEN

 Designer of On Pointe

-Elisa Prashad is a ballet dancer for life, which was her inspiration for a lovely and exciting game that plays through the journey of a dancer, from the Barre, to performer on stage and eventually a star.
+Elisa Prashad has been a life-long ballet dancer, which was her inspiration for a beautiful and exciting game that plays through the journey of a dancer, from the Barre, to performer on stage and eventually a star.
+She is also the co-designer of #demiDancer, with Richard MacRae.

 Elisa is an artist and business professional, with a keen eye for the aesthetic beauty in life and all that she does.